 Client Permissions

-When a client sends your firm a connection request, they will also authorize the roles from which you can choose from when accessing their account.
-This includes Administrator, Bookkeeper & AP Clerk, and AP Clerk permissions.
-If they select Administrator, then the other two permissions are included by default.
+When a client sends your firm a connection request, they will authorize the permissions from which you can choose when accessing their account.
+If they select Administrator, then all the other permissions are included by default.